Ludwig II, King of Bavaria since 1864, addressed the following lines to the man he so greatly admired, Richard Wagner:

 Marienbrücke and Pöllat Gorge

 Maximilian II had already had paths and lookout points constructed in the area around Hohenschwangau in order to be able to enjoy the scenery.
-In the 1850s, as a birthday present for his mountain-climbing consort Marie, he had the iron bridge, the "Marienbrücke", built high above the Pöllat Gorge.
+In the 1840s, as a birthday present for his mountain-climbing consort Marie, he had the bridge, the "Marienbrücke", built high above the Pöllat Gorge.

 From the narrow mountain ridge known as the "Jugend" to the left of the Pöllat, there was a magnificent view of the mountains and lakes.
 Maximilian II loved this spot and planned to build a viewing pavilion there in 1855.
 Crown Prince Ludwig was often on the "Jugend".